 By keeping the reason for working out top of mind and making fitness a priority, you’ll be better able to avoid making excuses for skipping out on exercise.

 While goals like losing 5 pounds in a week, completing a marathon, or cutting body fat percentage in half are aspirational, they can also be difficult to achieve and may leave you feeling frustrated and more likely to give up.

 - Cutting out your daily bag of potato chips

 You’ll feel great as a result and will be more likely to stick to future goals you set for yourself.

 Weight loss is rarely easy.
 But if you maintain your motivation, you’ll be better able to meet your goals and stay healthy over the course of your lifetime.

 To help you make meaningful, manageable changes to your lifestyle, Blue Shield offers a suite of total health programs called Wellvolution®, which you can enroll in at no additional cost.
-These programs offer lifestyle-based approaches to health.
-For example, the Walkadoo® program to keep your body moving, Diabetes Prevention Program to help you lose weight, and QuitNet® to help you quit smoking.
+These programs offer lifestyle-based approaches to health; for example, the Diabetes Prevention Program to help you lose weight, and QuitNet® to help you quit smoking.

 You can also take advantage of the many discounts our plans offer – on fitness equipment, massage, acupuncture, chiropractic care, vitamins, and supplements.